Rossman360/journal/journal.md

   murlocks for a while, but foolishly started my second pull before my potion cooldown was up.
 I got ganked again, and, with nowhere to run, died rather unavoidably.
 Even if I had had a potion available, I don't think I would have been able to swim out of range or fight them both off.
+I was level 19.

   I was surprisingly accepting, perhaps even less annoyed than if I had died on a normal server.
 I sat in the hammock, took a bath, sat in the hammock again,